-Housing benefit for working age people living in the social sector will only be paid according to the needs of their household.
+Housing benefit for working age people living in the social sector (council and housing association properties) will only be paid according to the needs of their household.

-If your accommodation is larger than you need you may receive less money each week and you will be responsible for paying the difference between your rent and the amount of housing benefit you receive.
+If your accommodation is larger than your housing needs, you may receive less money each week and you will be responsible for paying the difference between your rent and the amount of housing benefit you receive.
 Any tenant with at least one spare room will be affected.
 The reduction will be: